spring-epfl/petrelic/build.md

 Wheels Building
 ===============

 Petrelic is distributed as wheels with the libraries [Relic](https://github.com/relic-toolkit/relic) and [GMP](https://gmplib.org/) embedded.
-The wheels are build with `manylinux1` and the libraries are embedded by using auditwheel.
+The wheels are build with `manylinux2014` and the libraries are embedded by auditwheel, QEMU is used to build non-native wheels.

-The `manylinux1` Docker container rely on the legacy `vsyscall` API from the Linux Kernel.
-To ease the creation of wheels, a Vagrant configuration to build a VM with the emulation enabled is provided.

 Steps
 -----